Jehu/ng-mobile/README.md

   * Module for AngularJS with all it's great features
   * prefetch and cache template files from routes
-  * save and restore scroll position per URL
+  * save and restore scroll position per route
-  * comes with an basic mobile theme as a staring point
-  * installs the new Angular version to use $animation and other great enhancements
+  * installs Angular 1.1.5 to use $animation and other great enhancements
   * installs `angular-mobile-nav`
+  * let you use the [design and styling you want to](wiki/Themes-you-could-use-for-your-next-mobile-application)

 ## Requirements